bee7er/power_ranger/README.md

 # power_ranger
-A utility to make frame rendering more flexible in Cinema 4D
+A utility to make arbitrary frame rendering more flexible in Cinema 4D utilising the Takes system